Islam Karimov: Illness and death

-Karimov's health problems has been a public conversation, but until 2016, Karimov's health was never discussed by government officials and any information was closely guarded.
+Karimov's health problems were a public conversation, but until 2016, Karimov's health was never discussed by government officials and any information was closely guarded.
 There were rumors in March 2013 that he had suffered a heart attack, which were denied.

 At approximately 9 a.m. on 27 August 2016, an unconscious Karimov was taken to the Central Clinical Hospital, according to the official medical report by the government of Uzbekistan.
 He underwent a CT scan that revealed he had suffered a "massive subarachnoid hemorrhage" (stroke).
 He went into cardiac arrest but cardiac activity was restored after 20 minutes of resuscitation attempts.
 He was in an "atonic coma with inhibition of the functions of the brain stem" and put on a ventilator.
 His daughter Lola Karimova-Tillyaeva reported that he was in stable condition at an intensive care ward.

 According to the official medical report, numerous experts were consulted on Karimov's condition on 27 and 28 August, including Gilles Dreyfus, medical director of the Cardiothoracic Center of Monaco; Juha Hernesniemi, professor emeritus of neurosurgery at the University of Helsinki; Amir Samii, medical director of the International Neuroscience Institute in Hannover; Hugo Katus of University Hospital Heidelberg and Leo Bokeria, the head of the Department of Cardiovascular Surgery at Moscow State Medical University.

 On 29 August 2016, there were unconfirmed reports from the Ferghana News Agency, which represents the opposition, that he had died that day at 15:30 UZT.
 On 31 August, Karimova-Tillyaeva cited possible "recovery", thus implying that her father was still alive.
 On 1 September, the 25th anniversary of Uzbekistan's independence, Karimov's speech was read on TV by a presenter.
 Karimova-Tillyaeva stated that public support was helping him recover and pleaded with the public not to speculate on his condition.

 On the morning of 2 September, it was announced that Karimov was in a "critical condition" and his condition has deteriorated sharply.
 A few hours later Reuters reported the death of Karimov citing three diplomatic sources.
 Around 16:00 UZT the Prime Minister of Turkey Binali Yıldırım expressed his condolences for the death of Karimov in a televised meeting becoming the first official to confirm the death.
 According to the government report, Karimov was in stable neurological condition in a coma, but progressively began to experience multiple organ failure.
 He suffered another cardiac arrest at 20:15 UZT on 2 September and attempts to resuscitate him failed, and he was pronounced dead at 20:55 UZT (15:55 UTC).